 He read a Big Book to the kids and he was amazed that a little boy guessed the surprise ending right off the bat.
 He just couldn’t believe that that kid figured it out that there was an animal reveal at the end.
 I think it was a cheetah.

 My friend moved on from this job to do other things, but he gifted me two Big Books for my birthday.
 I wasn’t sure what to do with them.
 They were really big books.
-They didn’t fit in my book case.
+They didn’t fit in my bookcase.
 Now, of course, they would really come in handy.
-Who doesn’t love a really Big Book for a read aloud?
-The sad thing is that there are hardly any diversity titles for Big Books.
+Who doesn’t love a really Big Book for a read-aloud?
+The sad thing is that there are hardly any diverse titles for Big Books.
 A reader asked me for a list, and I dug around and found these.

-Do you do read alouds?
+Do you do read-aloud?
 What other Big Books do you recommend?
 Thanks for sharing!

 The Colors of Us (big book format) by Karen Katz

 Multicultural colors reflect a wide range of skin tones that pair with different kinds of food in this diversity picture book.
 With engaging illustrations, this picture book is a nice way to introduce diversity through skin color in a positive way: cinnamon, chocolate, honey, coffee, toffee, and butterscotch.
 They sound so delicious.
 [Big Book picture book, ages 4 and up]

 Flower Garden (big book format) by Eve Bunting

 It’s a lot of effort to plant a lovely window box garden but a little girl and her daddy work on it all day in their brownstone apartment because it’s a special surprise for someone they both love!
 [Big Book picture book, ages 2 and up]